LF-Decentralized-Trust/governance/tac/project-updates/2024/2024-Q4-Hyperledger-Aries.md

 Per the [Aries Activity Dashboard] for the months of July-September 2024, Aries codebases had 396 Commits and 105 contributors representing at least 10 organizations.
-The numbers do include the repositories that have moved from Hyperledger to the Open Wallet Foundation, as well as some obsolete (but unchanging) repositories.
+The numbers do include the repositories that have moved from Hyperledger to the [OpenWallet Foundation], as well as some obsolete (but unchanging) repositories.
 Per Ry Jones there is not a good way for us to control the included list of repos.